-- A psychological evaluation to make sure the patient has a clear understanding of weight loss surgery and the impact it will have on one’s lifestyle.
+A psychological evaluation.
+This is to make sure that you understand weight loss surgery and the impact it will have on your lifestyle.
 The psychological evaluation also checks for untreated binge eating or any other psychological issues.

-- A nutritional evaluation -- working one-on-one with a nutritionist -- to outline specific dietary changes and make suggestions on specific habits that need to be changed.
+A nutritional evaluation.
+You will work one-on-one with a nutritionist to outline specific dietary changes and habits that need to be changed.

-When you have completed these programs, the surgeon will send a preauthorization letter to your insurance company.
-The letter will outline your medical history, health problems related to your obesity, and provide documentation that you have completed all requirements for approval.
+When you have completed these steps, the surgeon will send a preauthorization letter to your insurance company.
+The letter will outline your medical history and health problems related to your weight, and provide documentation that you have completed all requirements for approval.

 The insurance company will then review your case.
-If there are symptoms of obesity-related disorders, the company may request specific diagnostic tests, such as cardiac, pulmonary, or sleep apnea evaluations.
+If you have symptoms of weight-related conditions, the company may request specific diagnostic tests, such as cardiac, pulmonary, or sleep apnea evaluations.

 During this period, keep accurate notes of all communications between the insurance company and your surgeon.
 Keep copies of completed insurance forms, letters sent, and letters received.

-If your request is turned down -- or if the insurance company agrees to pay only a small percentage of the cost of weight loss surgery -- you can appeal the decision.
-When you're determined to get your insurance to cover weight loss surgery, the door is not closed.
+If your request is turned down, or if the insurance company agrees to pay only a small percentage of the cost, the door is not closed.